zhgzhg/GPhpThread/Documentation/files/GPhpThread.php.txt

 	/**
 	 * Receives data operation from the main process dispatcher.
-	 * @param string &$message The operation type code
+	 * @param string $message The operation type code.
+REFERENCE type.
-	 * @param int &$pid The process id of the sender "thread".
+	 * @param int $pid The process id of the sender "thread".
+REFERENCE type.
-	 * @param string &$resourceName The name of resource that is holding a particular data that will be "shared".
+	 * @param string $resourceName The name of resource that is holding a particular data that will be "shared".
+REFERENCE type.
-	 * @param mixed &$resourceValue The value of the resource.
+	 * @param mixed $resourceValue The value of the resource.
+REFERENCE type.
 	 * @return bool Returns true on success otherwise false.
 	 */
 	private function receive(&$message, &$pid, &$resourceName, &$resourceValue) { // {{{